"Physics is the liberal arts education for a technological society." - Joseph Pimbley

 - Students who have had a strong preparation in physics and calculus may take PHYS215 Special Relativity and PHYS217 Chaos.
 These two half-credit courses are offered sequentially in two halves of the fall semester but are not sequential in content.
 They are intended for majors but are available to first-year or other students who have had both integral and differential calculus at about the level of MATH121/122 and a solid course in mechanics with calculus at the level of PHYS113.

-- Students from both of the above tracks merge into the electricity and magnetism course of PHYS116 General Physics II in the spring.
+- Students from both of the above gateways merge into the electricity and magnetism course of PHYS116 General Physics II in the spring.
 Students intending to major in physics should complete either track no later than the end of their sophomore year and preferably by the end of their first year.

 - Exceptionally well-prepared students may begin with PHYS213 Waves and Oscillations.
 Students who feel that they fall into this category should consult with a member of the physics faculty.

 Laboratory courses.
-The PHYS113/PHYS116 General Physics I/II sequence has associated laboratory courses, PHYS121 in the fall, and PHYS122 in the spring.
-These laboratory sections are half-credit courses associated with the lecture courses but are not required.
+The PHYS113/PHYS116 General Physics I/II sequence has associated laboratory courses, PHYS123 in the fall, and PHYS124 in the spring.
+These laboratory sections are half-credit courses associated with the lecture courses.
+PHYS 124 is required for the major.
 We encourage students to take the laboratory courses for a firsthand opportunity to observe, both qualitatively and quantitatively, some of the physical phenomena discussed in the lectures.

 To major in physics, you must complete PHYS116 no later than the end of your sophomore year; if you can complete it by the end of your first year, it will give you more flexibility to construct your major.
 You should also have completed MATH121, 122, 221 and 222 by the end of your sophomore year.
-It is desirable for those who are considering graduate work in physics or those who wish to pursue an intensive major, to also complete PHYS213 and 214 by the end of the sophomore year.
+It is desirable for those students who are considering graduate work in physics or those who wish to pursue an intensive major, to also complete PHYS213 and 214 by the end of the sophomore year.
 You should note that a few of the advanced courses may not be offered every year, and you should plan your program of study accordingly.